• Scott T. Moore •

 |Name:||Scott T. Moore|

-Dr. Moore’s current research interest includes the politics of property taxation in Colorado.
-This project emphasizes the historical institutional development of the Colorado property tax (and tax protests) from the post WWII assessment reforms through the wholesale legislative reforms of the late 1960’s, the “Gallagher Amendment” in 1982 and the taxpayers Bill of Rights (TABOR).
+Another current research project concerns the politics of property taxation in Colorado.
+This project emphasizes the historical institutional development of the Colorado property tax (and tax protests) from the creation of a Tax Commission in 1910, through the post WWII assessment reforms, through the wholesale legislative reforms of the late 1960’s, the “Gallagher Amendment” in 1982 to the taxpayers Bill of Rights (TABOR).

 Based on his interests in state and local fiscal development, Dr. Moore has been a regular participant in the Western States Budget Roundtable, which annual reports are published by the University of Utah Center for Public Policy and Administration. [available - www.cppa.utah.edu/westernstatesbudgets/]